-Third book in the Rubberman series, in progress…
+Third and final book in the Rubberman series, in editing stages!!!

 Of the thousands that lived here, deep underneath hiding from the remains of war, only some knew about the Engineering levels.
 Some called it the heart of the complex, down at the bottom – powering everything – but a heart is not hungry in the same way that Engineering is.
 The way an atomic generator is.
 Today, it asks to be fed.

 With her apprentice Sasha by her side, Tara pulled a canister of Uranium out of the storage chute, and found it to be unexpectedly light.
 She held it in the tongs and jerked the canister up and down a little.

 “What?” she said to herself, placing the canister on the ground.

 “What, what?”
 Sasha inquired.
 She was younger than Tara, and was not an Engineer during the last refuelling.
 She was here and suited up to learn today, but the lesson was already diverging from expectations.

 The next canister had already slipped into place at the base of the chute to be taken for a future refuelling, but Tara took it right away.
 She was even less pleased with it than the last one.
 She let it fall to the floor and pulled out a third one.
 And let it drop to the floor as well.